Sarah1802/PolicyReporterOA/README.md

 Since the final state is S2, the remainder will be 2.

+### Implementation
+The Context class manages the current state and handles transitions based on the input bits (0 or 1) by calling the transition protocol of its current state.
+The abstract class state acts as an interface for the concrete classes.
+Each concrete state class (S0, S1, S2) implements state-specific behavior, transitioning to another state and containing the remainder in a class variable.
+By using the state design pattern, logic is encapsulated within separate classes, making the FSM easily extensible and maintainable.

 ## Running the Program
 - Before attempting to run any commands in the terminal, please install the latest version of python on your device.
 The download link can be found [here](https://www.python.org/downloads/)
 - To start the program, ensure you are in the **root folder** and run the following command in the terminal: